 Cut through the red tape.
-Contact our Florida truck accident law firm today.
+Contact our Longwood, FL truck accident lawyer today.

 Determining why truck accidents happen and who is at fault comes down to figuring out who was careless or reckless.
 While it may seem straight-forward, the process can be difficult, especially if you're trying to handle the accident claim on your own.
 Often, truck drivers will deny any wrongdoing.
 Other times, trucking companies will refuse to provide information about the truck driver's driving record or other official documents.
 The insurance carriers for the trucking companies may try to shift the blame or offer a low-ball number to settle the case quickly.

 Insurance providers and trucking companies don't intimidate us.
 We know how to negotiate with them and get accident victims the money they rightfully deserve.
-Call us immediately to learn about your rights in a trucking accident in Florida.
+Call us immediately to learn about your rights in a trucking accident in Longwood or Orlando, FL.

-Florida truck accident attorney Scott M. Miller and his talented legal team - which includes four paralegals, one registered nurse and several investigators - know what evidence to look for and how to hold truck drivers and trucking companies accountable.
+Truck accident Attorney Scott M. Miller and his talented legal team - which includes four paralegals, one registered nurse and several investigators - know what evidence to look for and how to hold truck drivers and trucking companies accountable.

 What issues matter when determining who caused a truck accident?

 Sometimes, the contributing factor in a trucking accident is clear cut.
 A driver may have violated the rules of the road and ran a red light on W State Road 434 in Longwood.
 But in other cases, the negligent act is not so obvious.
 The truck driver may have merged into a single lane at the same time as the driver of the smaller car.
 For more information about types of negligence, click on the following links: